bradfordlemley/stated-library/README.md

 // out: State is {todos: [{title: 'Drop Redux', completed: true, id: 1}], isFetching: false}
 ```

-Each Stated Library is a completely standalone module, developed and tested independently.
-Stated Libraries can perform *async functionality* and cause *side effects*.
+A Stated Library is a completely standalone module, developed and tested independently.
+Stated Libraries can perform *async functionality* and *cause side effects*.
 No boilerplate, no restrictions, no middleware.

 ## Using Stated Libraries
 Stated Libraries are application-framework-agnostic.
 Observable state is a generic mechanism and can be interfaced to any application framework update mechanism; for example, a React hook.